Supernatural (American TV series): Writing

 According to creator Eric Kripke, the show originally was intended to focus on the weekly monsters, with Sam and Dean Winchester merely being "an engine to get us in and out of different horror movies every week".
 His sole desire was to merely "scare the crap out of people".
 However, a few episodes in, Kripke and executive producer Bob Singer noticed the onscreen chemistry between Jared Padalecki and Jensen Ackles.
 This revelation caused them to change the series to focus more on the brothers than the monsters, basing the weekly monster around the storyline they wanted for the Winchesters.
-According to Kripke, "... sometimes we don't even have the monster until way late in the break, once we get all the angst and the drama done first."
+According to Kripke, "Sometimes we don't even have the monster until way late in the break, once we get all the angst and the drama done first."

 Effects

-Though companies were hired for work on the pilot episode—such as Entity FX for the visual effects—effects departments now work exclusively for the series.
-Ivan Hayden is the visual effects supervisor, and works with many levels of the production staff.
-During pre-production, Hayden must go through the scripts, looking for possible visual effects.
-He then has a concept meeting with the writers, and after settling on the effect designs to use, coordinates with the special effects and stunt departments.
-Hayden is also present during filming to help the director make sure that the scenes are being filmed in the best way for the visual effects, such as by ensuring that the actors are looking at the correct location where an effect will later be added.
-Afterward, he then meets with the editors.
-Another aspect of the visual effects department is coming up with rules and physics for each supernatural creature, though the rules are often bent if it benefits the story.
+Though companies were hired for work on the pilot episode—such as Entity FX for the visual effects—effects departments later worked exclusively for the series.
+Ivan Hayden was the visual effects supervisor, and worked with many levels of the production staff.
+During pre-production, Hayden went through the scripts, looking for possible visual effects.
+He then had a concept meeting with the writers, and after settling on the effect designs to use, coordinated with the special effects and stunt departments.
+Hayden was also present during filming to help the director make sure that the scenes were being filmed in the best way for the visual effects, such as by ensuring that the actors are looking at the correct location where an effect would be later be added.
+Afterward, he then met with the editors.
+Another aspect of the visual effects department was coming up with rules and physics for each supernatural creature, though the rules were often bent if it benefitted the story.
 In 2012, it was announced that Hayden would be working at the new Vancouver location of Encore for its VFX division.